-Over-the-counter pain relievers such as acetaminophen or ibuprofen can help ease pain and reduce fever.
+Over-the-counter pain relievers such as acetaminophen or ibuprofen can help ease pain after the vaccination.

 It's extremely rare for these vaccines to cause serious harm or death.
 If the person getting the vaccine has a serious reaction, seek immediate medical attention.

 - Walgreens Healthcare Clinic locations* for patients age 7+

 - Walgreens pharmacy locations* (ages vary by state)

 If you believe you have a medical emergency, please call 911.

 Call the Centers for Disease Control and Prevention (CDC) at 800-232-4636 or visit www.cdc.gov/vaccines for more vaccine information.

 Hamborsky J, Kroger A, Wolfe S, eds.
 Centers for Disease Control and Prevention (CDC).
 Epidemiology and Prevention of Vaccine-Preventable Diseases.
 13th ed.
 Washington, DC: Public Health Foundation, 2015.

 Measles (Rubeola): Questions About Measles.
 Centers for Disease Control and Prevention (CDC). https://www.cdc.gov/measles/about/faqs.html.
 Accessed May 2019.